RockLikeBusStop/strats-playground/README.md

 # Trading Strategies Playground

 This repository is playground for various trading strategies.
-The strategies include Simple Moving Average (SMA) Crossover, Buy-and-Hold, Funding Rate Arbitrage (FRA), Put-Call Parity Arbitrage (PCPA), and ARIMA forecasting.
+The strategies include Simple Moving Average (SMA) Crossover, Buy-and-Hold, Funding Rate Arbitrage (FRA), Put-Call Parity Arbitrage (PCPA), ARIMA forecasting, and a lot more.

 ## Strategies